 When using the "variation with manual exposure tool" the 3 fastest exposure times are not available.
 This is due to the limitation of the motor acceleration.
-Furthermore, this limit prevents sharp light transition to be visible on the images.
+This limit prevents sharp light transition to be visible on the images.

-4.4 ... use variation with manual exposure (continued)
+4.3 ... use variation with manual exposure (continued)

-Step 4: The exposure correction curve is designed according to the image content.
+Step 4: According to image content the exposure correction curve can be designed.
 Add as many intermediate point as necessary by just clicking on the corresponding location on the curve.

-In this example, the exposure correction curve is defined as follows:
+In this example, the exposure correction curve is done as follow:

-- section 1: smooth transition from the initial exposure time to 2 f-stops brighter - section 2: stable exposure time at +2 f-stops - section 3: sharp transition From +2 to -1 f-stop the resulting image will be darker
+- section 1: smooth transition from the initial exposure time to 2 f-stops brighter - section 2: stable exposure time at +2 f-stops - section 3: sharp transition From +2 to -1 f-stop the resulting image will be darker - section 4: ...

-Step 5: When the exposure correction curve is designed, create a new scan to see the results.
-If the image is not perfect, fine tune the curve by moving every point separately.
+Step 5: When the exposure correction curve is designed, take a second picture to see the result.
+If the image is still not perfect it is possible to fine tune the curve by moving every point individually.

-When changing the image angle, the lens or any other parameter affecting the image format, the correction curve will be reset to flat.
+When changing image angle, lens or any parameter affecting the image format, the correction curve will be reset to flat.
 It is then necessary to design a new correction curve.